kuzudev/kuzudev.github.io/articles/vit.md

 This model is widely using, for example, for image classification task.
 By CLS token features (that reflects overall info of image) you can decide (for example, with MLP head 🙂) what class of the input image.

 But how is possible to make wider task - open vocabulary classification?
+See [here](articles/sclip.md)